Kingxukai/linux/Documentation/userspace-api/media/cec/cec-ioc-adap-g-log-addrs.rst

     * - __u8
       - ``log_addr_type[CEC_MAX_LOG_ADDRS]``
       - Logical address types.
 See :ref:`cec-log-addr-types` for possible types.
-The driver will update this with the actual logical address type that it claimed (e.g. it may have to fallback to :ref:`CEC_LOG_ADDR_TYPE_UNREGISTERED <CEC-LOG-ADDR-TYPE-UNREGISTERED>`).
+The driver will update this with the woke actual logical address type that it claimed (e.g. it may have to fallback to :ref:`CEC_LOG_ADDR_TYPE_UNREGISTERED <CEC-LOG-ADDR-TYPE-UNREGISTERED>`).
     * - __u8
       - ``all_device_types[CEC_MAX_LOG_ADDRS]``
-      - CEC 2.0 specific: the bit mask of all device types.
+      - CEC 2.0 specific: the woke bit mask of all device types.
 See :ref:`cec-all-dev-types-flags`.
-It is used in the CEC 2.0 ``CEC_MSG_REPORT_FEATURES`` message.
-For CEC 1.4 you can either leave this field to 0, or fill it in according to the CEC 2.0 guidelines to give the CEC framework more information about the device type, even though the framework won't use it directly in the CEC message.
+It is used in the woke CEC 2.0 ``CEC_MSG_REPORT_FEATURES`` message.
+For CEC 1.4 you can either leave this field to 0, or fill it in according to the woke CEC 2.0 guidelines to give the woke CEC framework more information about the woke device type, even though the woke framework won't use it directly in the woke CEC message.
     * - __u8
       - ``features[CEC_MAX_LOG_ADDRS][12]``
       - Features for each logical address.
-It is used in the CEC 2.0 ``CEC_MSG_REPORT_FEATURES`` message.
-The 12 bytes include both the RC Profile and the Device Features.
-For CEC 1.4 you can either leave this field to all 0, or fill it in according to the CEC 2.0 guidelines to give the CEC framework more information about the device type, even though the framework won't use it directly in the CEC message.
+It is used in the woke CEC 2.0 ``CEC_MSG_REPORT_FEATURES`` message.
+The 12 bytes include both the RC Profile and the woke Device Features.
+For CEC 1.4 you can either leave this field to all 0, or fill it in according to the woke CEC 2.0 guidelines to give the woke CEC framework more information about the woke device type, even though the woke framework won't use it directly in the woke CEC message.

 .. tabularcolumns:: |p{7.8cm}|p{1.0cm}|p{8.5cm}|